qyzqyz1/Data-Science-Portfolio/Python Projects/Python - Data Analysis and Visualization/Vancouver Crime Analysis (Dash)/README.md

   - **crime_csv_all_years.csv**: data from 2003-2019, with coordinates in Latitude and Longitude

 ## Practiced Skills:
-  - Plotly in Python
+  - Plotly Dash in Python
-  - Creating Network Graph
   - Data Wrangling
   - Storytelling